-The contents of this fact sheet were developed under a grant from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR grant number 90DPAD0002).
-NIDILRR is a Center within the Administration for Community Living (ACL), Department of Health and Human Services (HHS).
-The contents of this fact sheet do not necessarily represent the policy of NIDILRR, ACL, or HHS, and you should not assume endorsement by the Federal Government.
+The Northwest ADA Center is a member of the ADA National Network.
+This fact sheet was developed under grant from the Administration for Community Living (ACL), NIDILRR grant #90DP0016-02-00.
+However, the contents do not necessarily represent the policy of the ACL, and you should not assume endorsement by the federal government.
 Alternate formats available upon request.